operator-playground-io/Ingress-Controller-Tile/cover.md

 **Prerequisites:**

-You must have an Ingress controller to satisfy an Ingress.
+Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 You may need to deploy an Ingress controller such as ingress-nginx.
 You can choose from a number of Ingress controllers.
 Ideally, all Ingress controllers should fit the reference specification.
 In reality, the various Ingress controllers operate slightly differently.